kudobuilder/kudo.dev/content/docs/repository.md

 # Operator Repository

-KUDO CLI comes with built-in official repository of verified operators.
-Every time you use `kudo install ...` command, it pulls the package from this repository.
+The [KUDO CLI](cli.md) comes with a built-in official repository of verified operators.
+Every time you use the `kudo install <operator>` command, it pulls the specified package from this repository.

-## Repository implementation
+## Layout

-KUDO can work with any repository exposed over HTTP that conforms the expected structure.
+KUDO can work with any repository that conforms the expected structure and is exposed over HTTP.
 The official repository is hosted on Google Cloud Storage.

-In the root of the repository we expect `index.yaml` file similar to the following example:
+In the root of a repository we expect an `index.yaml` file similar to the following example:

 ```yaml
 apiVersion: v1